uptycslabs/terraform-google-iam-config/README.md

      - Soft-deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`.
 ID cannot be re-used until the WIP is permanently deleted.
      - After `terraform destroy`, same WIP can't be created again.
 Modify `gcp_workload_identity` value if required.

-3. `credentials.json` is only created once.
-To re create the file use command returned by `command-to-generate-gcp-cred-config` output.
+3. `credentials.json` is created once.
+Use the command returned by `command-to-generate-gcp-cred-config` output to recreate.

 ## 6.Execute Terraform script to get credentials JSON
 ```
 $ terraform init
 $ terraform plan
-$ terraform apply # NOTE: Once terraform successfully applied, it will create "credentials.json" file.
+$ terraform apply # NOTE: Once terraform is successfully applied, it will create "credentials.json" file.
 ```